 The Morinaga Group established the Sustainability Advisory Board (SAB) in April 2022 as an advisory body to the ESG Committee.
 SAB's mission is to accurately identify and respond to the rapidly changing external environment and diversifying needs of stakeholders, and raise the level of sustainable business management.
 Three outside experts specializing in such fields as the SDGs business, ESG investment and diversity and inclusion participate in SAB to provide advice and recommendations on the Group's strategies and initiatives.

-By reflecting the advice and recommendations received from SAB in future measures and initiatives, we hope to make steady progress with the implementation of sustainability management as well as achieve sustainable growth and enhance corporate value.
+Also, four representatives attend SAB from Morinaga Group, including the President, each director in charge of the Corporate Strategy Division and Sustainable Management Division and the Executive Officer and General Manager of the Sustainable Management Division.
+By reflecting the advice and recommendations received from SAB in future measures and initiatives, we hope to make steady progress with the implementation of sustainability management as well as achieve sustainable growth and enhance corporate value